RajRatan12/Mind-Mint/README.md

 # Mind-Mint

 # React in the frontend
+# Hono is used for the api server
 # Cloudflare workers in the backend
 # zod as the validation library, type inference for the frontend types
 # Typescript as the language